WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 The CPC#8 blog, and this blog, show you the first two folds of all proteins are determined by the DNA code.
 The last two folds are determined by the redox state of the cell.
 This is why so many proteins can have so many varied actions, even though their molecular structure looks identical to a molecular biologist.
 It is a quantum effect.
 They don’t see the world of biology with quantum lenses.
 I do.

 IL-6 is linked to just about every cancer on this planet.
 IL-6 destroys the redox potential everywhere it is found, because it raises cortisol in the stroma of organs.
 When cortisol is high, collagen is destroyed, and cells get larger in volume and mass.
-Water flows in cell are altered, and swelling ensues worsening the volumes and mass relationship.
+Water flows in the cell are altered, and swelling ensues worsening the volumes and mass relationship.
 Any time these are altered apoptosis and autophagy programs are altered.
 This is why water has its own specific nuclear footprint when we see cancer on an MRI.
 There is massive alterations to the Rayleigh Benard cycling of water inside cells.
 Everyone with sleep apnea has high levels of IL-6 in the brain which alters the EZ of water in the brain.
-It correlates 98% of the time with DHEA levels.
+It correlates 98 % of the time with DHEA levels.
 This is why DHEA and sleep are linked for the clinician.
-We can tolerate more inflammation within our brain from a ketogenic diet because our immune system is getting more electrons.
+We can tolerate more inflammation within our brain from a ketogenic diet because our immune system is getting more electrons while limiting the wrong isoform of protons.

 More electrons mean smaller cell volumes and mass.
 Remember electrons provide energy with no mass thermodyanmically.
 This is why I told you obesity was an inflammatory brain condition at its very core.
 This is the giant circle of life I laid out in the Hormone 101 blog post over 3 years ago.